5IF-PSAT/airflow-pipeline/README.md

 The data pipeline is divided into 4 stages: Ingestion, Staging, Enrichment, and Production.

 ## Ingestion
 The bus delay time data is ingested from the 6 Excel spreadsheets from [Toronto Open Data](https://open.toronto.ca/).
-When the data is ingested, it is also stored in the Redis database to speed up the data pipeline.
+We use [Pandas](https://pandas.pydata.org/) to read the Excel spreadsheets.
+When the data is ingested, the Json Response is also stored in the Redis database to speed up the data pipeline.
 We divide also the data by year to speed up the data pipeline.
 The data pipeline is shown in the figure below.

 ![Bus ingestion](./assets/bus_ingestion.png)